Whole Foods Logo

 Whole Foods Emblem

-Whole Foods Market used streamlined shapes and flowing lines for the logo in keeping with the concept of sustainability and naturalness.
-There are no frankly sharp corners or “cubism” in it.
+Whole Foods Market used the logo’s streamlined shapes and flowing lines to reflect the concept of sustainability and naturalness.
+It does not, frankly, have sharp corners or “cubism.”
 Even the corners in the in-letter gaps have been smoothed out.

 The first two words are written in an elegant, bold typeface reminiscent of Brighton Com Bold.
-The only difference is in the letter “F,” the horizontal line of which has a vertical serif.
-The third word from the name of the supermarket chain uses a clean, clean sans-serif typeface reminiscent of Lawyer Gothic.
+The only difference is in the letter “F,” whose horizontal line has a vertical serif.
+The third word from the supermarket chain’s name uses a clean, sans-serif typeface reminiscent of Lawyer Gothic.

 Whole Foods Symbol